-Because you owe yourself a stint in the real world
+It’s a yes for digital detox because you owe yourself a stint in the real world

 How long can you stay away from your mobile phone?

-The perpetual influx of new technologies and information makes it difficult to keep us hands off our devices, according to Forbes.com contributor Lee Bell.
+The perpetual influx of new technologies and information makes it difficult to keep our hands off our devices, according to Forbes.com contributor Lee Bell.
 Along with the many advantages a connected world brings is a string of challenges that make it hard for us to disconnect from it all.

 Still, it is important to go on a “digital detox.”
 According to Bell, this is a period of time when an individual “refrains from using electronic devices such as smartphones or computers, and is regarded as an opportunity to reduce stress or focus on social interaction in the physical world.”